bdbarnett/mpdisplay/README.md

 The display drivers here currently only support ESP32 boards.
 That will change in time.
 The touch and encoder drivers, as well as the `lv_driver_framework.py` and `lv_config.py`, aren't limited to any specific microcontroller.

 The graphics engine these drivers are targeted toward is LVGL on MicroPython, but they are structured so they may support any graphics engine on MicroPython.
-See [display_simple_test.py](examples/display_simpletest.py) and [testris](https://github.com/bdbarnett/testris) for examples using these drivers without LVGL.
+See [display_simple_test.py](lib/display_simpletest.py) and [testris](https://github.com/bdbarnett/testris) for examples using these drivers without LVGL.

 # Quickstart
 Download, compile and flash your board with the latest [lv_binding_micropython](https://github.com/kdschlosser/lv_binding_micropython/tree/MicroPython_1.21.0_Update).
 See the directions on that page for more details.
 It is a work in progress and may have issues that need to be resolved.
 Kevin Schlosser is making many exciting changes to the binding including writing the display bus drivers that are used here.

 Download the following files and upload them to your board:
+- The lib folder, which includes the required files `busdisplay.py`, `lv_driver_framework` and `lv_config.py`, as well as the test files `lv_touch_test.py` and `display_simpletest.py`
 - The `board_config.py` from [board_configs](board_configs)
 - The driver for your display controller from [display_drivers](display_drivers)
 - The driver for your touchscreen controller from [touch_drivers](touch_drivers)
-- `busdisplay.py`, `lv_driver_framework` and `lv_config.py` from the root of this repo
 - If your board uses an IO expander to communicate with the display, for example RGB displays like the ST7701 on the T-RGB board, get the driver from [io_expander_drivers](io_expander_drivers)
 - If your board has an encoder, or if you want to add one, get the driver from [encoder_drivers](encoder_drivers).
 See [t-embed](board_configs/t-embed) for an example.